 There is a body-mind connection you may not be aware of.
 Did you know that stress can negatively affect your gut health as well?
 Your microbiome influences not only your intestines but also your brain.
 So if your gut isn’t happy, you won’t be either.
 Stress can reduce the abundance of important probiotic bacteria like lactobacillus.
 Your gut microbes can affect your stress levels such as cortisol and even your mood swings.

 Getting rid of stress isn’t always easy.
 I know a thing or two about that.
 The last two years of my life have been very stressful.
 I find that doing physical exercise as I mentioned before can greatly increase my mood.
 I love to go for walks, practice yoga, and try to keep in touch with a friend or two.
-This much-needed stress relief is imperative to staying sane especially during challenging times.
+This much-needed stress relief is imperative to staying sane, especially during challenging times.

 10. GET A PET

 Speaking of stress, having a pet also relieves stress.
 We recently got a cat and just spending time with him calms us down a lot and makes us really happy.
 Animals can also expose us to different bacteria which can be beneficial to our health.
-They have their own microbiome that exposes us to some good bacterial that can rub off on us.
+They have their own microbiome that exposes us to some good bacteria that can rub off on us.
 So petting Fido or Dusty is not only soothing for the soul but can make our gut happy too.
 If these aren’t enough reasons to get a pet I dunno what is.
 Haha.

 Me and our cat Mayu